ParthaPRay/Papers/README.md

 ## High Quality Journal

 * Ray.
+P. P., “Revisiting the Need of the Use of GPT in Surgery and Medicine”, Techniques in Coloproctology, Springer, 2023, ISSN: 1123-6337.
+(Science Citation Index) (IF: 3.5)

+* Ray.
 P. P., “A Critical Analysis of Use of ChatGPT in Orthopedics”, International Orthopaedics, Springer, 2023, ISSN: 1432-5195.
 (Science Citation Index) (IF: 2.9)

 *	Ray.
 P. P., “A Critical Perspective on Large Language Model to Obtain Clinical Information about Fertility Research”, Fertility and Sterility, ASRM, 2023, ISSN: 1556-5653.
 (Science Citation Index) (IF: 6.7)